pivotal/docs-tap/install-air-gap.hbs.md

 - `REGISTRY-USERNAME` and `REGISTRY-PASSWORD` are the user name and password for the internal registry.
 - `SERVER-NAME` is the hostname of the registry server.
 Examples:
     * Harbor has the form `server: "my-harbor.io"`
-    * Dockerhub has the form `server: "index.docker.io"`
+    * Docker Hub has the form `server: "index.docker.io"`
     * Google Cloud Registry has the form `server: "gcr.io"`
 - `REPO-NAME` is where workload images are stored in the registry.
 Images are written to `SERVER-NAME/REPO-NAME/workload-name`.
 Examples:
     * Harbor has the form `repository: "my-project/supply-chain"`
-    * Dockerhub has the form `repository: "my-dockerhub-user"`
+    * Docker Hub has the form `repository: "my-dockerhub-user"`
     * Google Cloud Registry has the form `repository: "my-project/supply-chain"`
 - `SSH-SECRET` is the secret name for https authentication, certificate authority, and SSH authentication.
 - `MAVEN-CREDENTIALS` is the name of [the secret with maven creds](scc/building-from-source.hbs.md#a-idmaven-repository-secreta-maven-repository-secret).
 This secret must be in the developer namespace.
 You can create it after the fact.